ates/netspire-iptraffic/README.md

 Note that if Netspire does not receiving interim updates from NAS via RADIUS, sessions will be marked as *expired* and closed, regardless of real state on NAS.

 Be aware about **Acct-Interim-Interval** radius attribute limitation for Linux pppd.
 It should be no less then 60 seconds.

+Also you need to load SQL schema objects from schema.sql file to the already created database.